Fyve-Labs/fyve-cli/README.md

 1. Creates the ECR repository if it doesn't exist using AWS SDK v2
 2. Logs in to ECR using secure authentication via AWS SDK v2
 3. Tags and pushes your Docker image

+For production environments, the image tag will be `latest`, while other environments (staging, dev, test, preview) will use the environment name as the image tag (e.g., `fyve-myapp:staging`).
+This helps with tracking which version is deployed to each environment.

 Fyve uses AWS SDK for Go v2 for direct integration with AWS services, providing improved error handling, context support, and better concurrency.
 This eliminates the need for the AWS CLI to be installed on your system for ECR operations.